Automatic parallelization: Parse

-statements, functions etc. in the code restart.
+statements, functions etc. in the code.

 Analyze

 The analyzer is used to identify sections of code that can be executed concurrently.
 The analyzer uses the static data information provided by the scanner-parser.
 The analyzer will first find all the totally independent functions and mark them as individual tasks.
 The analyzer then finds which tasks have dependencies.

 Schedule

-The scheduler will list all the tasks and their dependencies on each other in terms of execution and start times 6h.
+The scheduler will list all the tasks and their dependencies on each other in terms of execution and start times.
 The scheduler will produce the optimal schedule in terms of number of processors to be used or the total execution time for the application.

-Code Generation
+Code generation

 The scheduler will generate a list of all the tasks and the details of the cores on which they will execute along with the time that they will execute for.
 The code Generator will insert special constructs in the code that will be read during execution by the scheduler.
 These constructs will instruct the scheduler on which core a particular task will execute along with the start and end times.